Who should be baptized?

 - Sharing in His death and resurrection illustrated by going under the water (dead to our old life), then rising again (new life).

 - Being symbolically washed clean, our sins being forgiven by His death on the cross.

 Because Jesus instructed us to be baptized, baptism is an act of obedience.
 While it is not necessary for salvation, it demonstrates submission to God.
 We immerse at Redstone Church because we believe Scripture shows that Jesus modeled that for us as the way to publicly acknowledge our faith in Him.

-What about infant baptism or christening?
+What about infant christening?